Aircoookie/WLED/usermods/multi_relay/readme.md

 # Multi Relay

 This usermod-v2 modification allows the connection of multiple relays, each with individual delay and on/off mode.
+Usermod supports PCF8574 I2C port expander to reduce GPIO use.
+PCF8574 supports 8 outputs and each output corresponds to a relay in WLED (relay 0 = port 0, etc).
+I you are using more than 8 relays with multiple PCF8574 make sure their addresses are set conscutively (e.g. 0x20 and 0x21).
+You can set address of first expander in settings.
+(**NOTE:** Will require Wire library and global I2C pins defined.)

 ## HTTP API
 All responses are returned in JSON format.